-- Embellishment/trimming sewing such as: binding, pleats, gathers, ruffles, sewing on thick appliqués, patches - you get idea.
+- Embellishment/trimming sewing such as binding, pleats, gathers, ruffles, sewing on thick appliqués, patches - you get the idea.
 The pressure of the presser foot has a habit of pushing these embellishments towards you as you sew so the result can be uneven and embellishment shifted away from where you intended - grrr!

-- Basically the higher/taller the object/s are from the base layer of the thing you are going to sew, the higher the creep-age potential.
+- Basically, the higher/taller the object/s are from the base layer of the thing you are going to sew, the higher the creep-age potential.

 OK, are we seeing the creep-age potential of sewing with pleats (for example)?
 Yeah, especially after I've interfaced the above fabric with fusible fleece.
 But it was no problemo - thanks to dual feed (see below).

 OK so the answer to our creep-age prayers is a walking foot, but how does it work?

 It's simple really.
 Without going too deep into it, it works with the feed dogs of your machine to feed the top layer of your work through the machine at the same time/speed/rate as the bottom layer.
 So even if you are sewing with several layers (and those layers are all pinned together) it doesn't matter what's going on inside the sandwich because the 2 pieces of bread are going through at the same speed - geddit?
 The walking foot literally walks the fabric through the machine - it's very cool seeing it in action.

 Other awesome benefits of walking feet:

 - They easily stitch sticky fabrics such as vinyl with ease (no need for non-stick feet when you have a walking foot).